syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:shuffle}

-It enables/disables shuffle functionality of the play list.
+Enables/disables the shuffle functionality of the play list.